×

 Blood pressure (BP) disorders have become habitual, whether high or low.
 However, few know about low blood pressure.
 Low blood pressure may cause inadequate blood flow to the heart, brain, and other vital organs.

 When the readings are poised between 90/60 mm Hg or lower, it can be termed hypotension.
-It can be measured using millimetres of mercury (mmHg).
+It can be measured using millimeters of mercury (mmHg).
 When the blood pressure is low, it can cause a decreased supply of blood to organs, for example, the brain, kidney, and heart.

-It can be caused by several factors such as dehydration, prolonged rest, deficiency in nutrition, lower volume of blood, heart problems, pregnancy, and neurological conditions.
+It can be caused by several factors, such as dehydration, prolonged rest, deficiency in nutrition, lower volume of blood, heart problems, pregnancy, and neurological conditions.

 The causes of low blood pressure can range from dehydration to severe medical disorders.
 Therefore, it’s essential to find out what’s causing your low blood pressure to seek treatment accordingly.